 Understanding how to build a virtual community has never been more important and it’s also gotten much easier.
 All it takes is starting with the right goals and expectations, a bit of planning and focus upfront before you dive in, and embracing one of the new software platforms expressly designed to make launching a virtual community super easy.

-In this article, we’ll organize how to create a virtual community into five easy steps.
+In this article, we’ll organize how to create a virtual community into six easy steps.
 All you have to do is follow along.
 Let’s get started.

-Step #1 of How to create a virtual Community: Define the purpose of your community
+Step 1: Define the purpose of your community

 We’ve had a front row seat to the creation and growth of literally hundreds of thousands of successful virtual communities over the past decade.
 And one thing separates the ones that are successful from those that never get off the ground: